 Investment in public spaces is critically important in attracting residents and private investment.
-The city should pursue completing the Becker Park redesign, including deliberate, visual, landscaped connections between the LRT station and the park, providing gathering spaces for community concerts/events and reserving space to add a small restaurant along Bass Lake Road within the park as an attraction for LRT riders as well as park users.
-A restaurant use could be privately owned or owned and leased by the City similar to restaurants that are located within Minneapolis parks.
-It will be important to include the same level of streetscaping across Bass Lake Road, with dedicated bike and pedestrian crossings.
-This will send a message to the market that the city is interested in the reinvestment of the commercial areas to the north.
-There is a real opportunity to make this area a beautiful gateway for the city.
+As the city moves toward implementation of the approved Becker Park redesign, they should also consider future improvements that provide deliberate visual landscaped connections between the LRT station and the park.
+In addition, the city should reserve space to add a small restaurant along Bass Lake Road within the park as an attractor for LRT riders as well as park users.
+A restaurant use could be privately owned or owned and leased by the city similar to restaurants that are located within Minneapolis parks.
+Further, even though the city has completed the streetscaping plan on the north side of

-Becker Park Plan Option
+Approved City of Crystal Becker Park Plan